BrightspaceUI/documentation/README.md

 2. Label the issue with the `Component In Progress` label

 ### Fully Documented Component

+For a component that is complete and fully documented (following the "Preparing Component for the Catalog" steps above):

 1. Create a GitHub issue (if it does not already have one) which contains the following:
 ```